-We specialize in the careful crafting of visually rich and highly effective buildings and spaces for civic, academic, environmental, and residential use.
 Over the past 20 years, Rick Sundberg, one of the Northwest’s leading civic architects, with partners John Kennedy and Gladys Ly-Au Young, have worked to create projects that are loved by their users, critics, and the public alike.
-Together Rick, John, and Gladys have designed some of the city’s best-loved public places, including Chophouse Row, the Frye Art Museum, and the Wing Luke Museum of the Asian Pacific American Experience.
+Together Rick, John, and Gladys have designed public places well-loved by the community that uses them, including Chophouse Row, the Frye Art Museum, and the Wing Luke Museum of the Asian Pacific American Experience.

 • Buildings should give back more than they take.